 Additionally, we do not control, nor do we have access to, your account to process the deduction of fees.
 Your only cost is the monthly subscription price.
 And you can cancel anytime.

-For greater growth potential, we prefer a mid-cap or small cap mutual fund, or an exchange traded fund (ETF), commonly used in 401k / IRA type plans.
+To maximize growth and reduce volatility, ProfitCycle Investing Method works most effectively with a growth mid-cap mutual fund, or an exchange traded fund (ETF), commonly used in 401k / IRA type plans.
 When you exit an equity position, your money will automatically be deposited into a money market (cash) position unless you specify otherwise.